Social class in Tibet

 In the middle group, the taxpaying families could be quite wealthy.
 Depending upon the district, each category had different responsibilities in terms of tax and labor.
 Membership to each of these classes was primarily hereditary; the linkage between subjects and their estate and overlord was similarly transmitted through parallel descent.
 The taxpayer class, although numerically smallest among the three subclasses, occupied a superior position in terms of political and economic status.

-The question of whether serfdom prevailed in traditional Tibetan society is controversial; Heidi Fjeld argues for a moderate position, recognizing that serfdom existed but was not universal in Tibet; a better description of the traditional Tibetan social class system would be a caste system, rather than a comparison to European feudalism.
+The question of whether serfdom prevailed in traditional Tibetan society is controversial; Heidi Fjeld argues for a moderate position, recognizing that serfdom existed but was not universal in Tibet.